maros/Zway-RemoteHost/README.md

 the Free Software Foundation, either version 3 of the License, or any later version.

+Computer tower icon by Zlatko Najdenovski from the Noun Project

 This program is distributed in the hope that it will be useful, but WITHOUT ANY WARRANTY; without even the implied warranty of MERCHANTABILITY or FITNESS FOR A PARTICULAR PURPOSE.
 See the